We're proud to distribute gas to your home or business, but unfortunately there can sometimes be problems.

 We are here to help if there is a gas emergency, such as a gas leak or you suspect carbon monoxide (CO)* is being released.
 We are also here to help if there is a loss of gas pressure from our network.In the event of a gas emergency, we act promptly to make sure the supply to your property or business is made safe and secure again.

-There are other experts (gas safe engineers), who can help if your problem is not a gas emergency, such as a boiler fault or a frozen condensate pipe.
+There are other experts (gas safe engineers), who can help if your problem is not a gas emergency, such as a boiler fault, low system pressure or a frozen condensate pipe.
+This is often apparent by a “Fault code” being displayed or pressure needle indicating near to 0.

 If your gas appliance (boiler, cooker or other appliance) is not working as it should, there could be a number of different reasons why.
 Between August 2017 and August 2018, less than 10% of calls from customers reporting that they had “no gas” related to a gas emergency or an issue with Cadent’s network that we needed to fix.
 The most common cause of the “no gas” calls were broken or faulty appliances, which, unfortunately, we are not able to fix.
 This flow chart can help you diagnose why your gas appliance is not working as it should so that you know the best person to contact so there is no unnecessary delay in fixing the problem (click to view a large version).